Crisis, disaster and recovery assistance

 • Eligible individuals and families whose homes have been significantly damaged or destroyed can apply for disaster relief grants.

-• If you're having difficulty paying your household energy bill because of a short-term financial crisis brought on by COVID-19 or disaster, you could also be eligible for an EAPA $50 voucher under the Energy Accounts Payment Assistance (EAPA) Scheme
+• If you're having difficulty paying your household energy bill because of a short-term financial crisis brought on by disaster, you could also be eligible for an EAPA $50 voucher under the Energy Accounts Payment Assistance (EAPA) Scheme

 • Seniors Energy Rebate is also available to help cover the cost of electricity for Commonwealth Seniors Health Card holders.